YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 - `Cons (X,Y)` --- An unknown member as well as an unknown list.

-To type such a relational list, the ground type is inadequate, for it only allows logic variables to represent unknown members, but not unknown lists.
+To type such a relational list, the ground type is inadequate, for it only allows logic variables to represent unknown members, but not an unknown sub-list.

 For instance, if the list members are supposed to have type `int`, we can assign `int MyList.ground` to all concrete lists, and assign type `int Logic.logic ground` to all lists where logic variables only represent unknown members, provided the type definition:
 ```